Teaching: 30

 Questions

-• Correctly write for loops to repeat simple calculations.
+loops to repeat simple calculations.for

-We have created a function called analyze that creates graphs of the minimum, average, and maximum daily inflammation rates for a single data set:
+that creates graphs of the minimum, average, and maximum daily inflammation rates for a single data set:

-analyze <- function(filename) {
+function(filename) {

-# Plots the average, min, and max inflammation over time.
+analyze <-# Plots the average, min, and max inflammation over time.

 # Input is character string of a csv file.

-dat <- read.csv(file = filename, header = FALSE)
+read.csv(file = filename, header = FALSE)

-avg_day_inflammation <- apply(dat, 2, mean)
+dat <- apply(dat, 2, mean)

-max_day_inflammation <- apply(dat, 2, max)
+apply(dat, 2, max)

-min_day_inflammation <- apply(dat, 2, min)
+apply(dat, 2, min)

 }